by Dr. C.H.Weaver M.D. updated 8/2021

-Imbruvica (ibrutinib) treatment delays leukemia progression and prolongs survival when in newly diagnosed chronic lymphocytic leukemia (CLL), recurrent CLL and CLL with the 17p chromosomal deletion.
-(1-8) Imbruvica can be used as a single agent and be may be most effective when used in combination with other therapy as the initial treatment for CLL.(2)
+Imbruvica (ibrutinib) treatment delays leukemia progression and prolongs survival in newly diagnosed chronic lymphocytic leukemia (CLL), recurrent CLL and CLL with the 17p chromosomal deletion.1-8 Imbruvica can be used as a single agent but be may be most effective when used in combination with other medications as the initial treatment for CLL.2

 About Chronic Lymphocytic Leukemia